 Was he worth the fee?
 Almost certainly not.
 He did score a wild goal against Qarabag in the Champions League though…

 7. Emerson Palmieri

 Sort of like a left-sided Zappacosta, really.
-Emerson arrived a Chelsea in January 2018 and has hung around ever since without really making that much of an impact on the first team, playing just 22 Premier League games across three and a half seasons.
+Emerson arrived a Chelsea in January 2018 and has hung around ever since without really making that much of an impact on the first team, playing just 33 Premier League games in over four years.

 6. Samuele Dalla Bona

 Dalla Bona was a bona fide child prodigy when Chelsea took advantage of lax Italian transfer regulations to bring him in age 17 in 1998, leaving Atalanta to join up with a cadre of his compatriots on the King’s Road.